RonaldAllanRivera/irank-calc-cards/HOWTO.md

   - Price shows with suffix beside it (e.g., “/month”); price tagline appears below.
   - Swipe cards on mobile (scroll-snap).
 Use prev/next buttons on all sizes; the viewer bar (dots) appears on mobile.
   - Mobile specifics:
-    - CTA: “Select this medication →”, centered 90% width, padding 20px/12px, one line.
+    - CTA: “Select Medication”, centered 85% width, padding 20px/12px, one line.
-    - Image area: sized via mobile variable, fills with centered crop.
+    - Image area: sized via mobile variable, fills with cover crop anchored to the bottom (center bottom).
     - Section header pill: one line at 14px.

 # How to test